spacecloud-io/space-docs/content/essentials/subscriptions/use-cases.md

 If you want to build a realtime chat app, then you can use Space Cloud for various realtime features in your app like:

 - Realtime stream of chat messages
-- Online / offline status of a user
+- Online/offline status of a user
 - Is typing indicator for a user

 Example: Subscribe to chat messages: